mcvittal/SongSAT/README.md

 ## A note to users

 This project currently requires two very large TIF files for the automatic land cover detection - one of mountain ranges supplied by the UNEP, and the other of a global land use dataset created by NASA from MODIS imagery.
-They are too large to host on Github - a V2 of this project will involve them being hosted on a cloud provider and having a REST API returning the values currently being generated locally.
+They are too large to host on Github uncompressed, and as such are stored in a tarball and need to be decompressed, and left in the same folder as the `getclass` shell script.
+They are just under 20gb uncompressed, so be sure you have enough disk space before decompressing.
+A V2 of this project will involve them being hosted on a cloud provider and having a REST API returning the values currently being generated locally.

 ## Using and how it works